 Nearest station: Ueno Station

-Situated in central Tokyo, Ueono park is a huge public park that’s a great place to relax for free.
+Situated in central Tokyo, Ueno Park is a huge public park that’s a great place to relax for free.

 Enjoy the Cherry Blossom

-If you’re lucky enough to be visiting Japan during cherry blossom season, Ueno park is a perfect place to relax under the sakura trees.
+If you’re lucky enough to be visiting Japan during cherry blossom season, Ueno Park is a perfect place to relax under the sakura trees.
+That said, at the height of the 2023 cherry blossom season in Tokyo I got rained on A LOT, so it’s always best to check the weather before doing something outside!

 If you’ve read anything about the cherry blossom season before, you’ll know it can be an extremely busy time of year.

-Home to a little of 1000 cherry blossom trees, the park is a great place to chill out and enjoy Hanami in a perfect spot away from the crowds.
+Home to a little over 1000 cherry blossom trees, Ueno Park is one of the quietest places in Tokyo to chill out and enjoy Hanami (or almost any other season) away from the crowds.

 Relax in the Shinobazu Pond